Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-I/01-Fundamentals/2-git-and-github/2-github-fundamentals.md

 ## Creating a new repo in `Github`

-In a browser, go to [github.com](github.com), sign in (you should have created an account by now, but if not, please do), and click the '+' button near your profile picture and select 'New repository'.
+In a browser, go to <a href="github.com" target="_">github.com</a>, sign in (you should have created an account by now, but if not, please do), and click the '+' button near your profile picture and select 'New repository'.
 You should see a page like below:

 ![create new github](./page-resources/create-new-repo.png)